Medicinal Cannabis Lean Manufacturing Design

 Obviously, returns, rejected and labels need to be securely stored.

 But there needs to be a sensible balance to ensure compliance and a sound understanding of both.
 Hopefully, this “almost” oversimplified example will encourage you to get a professional design, using PharmOut’s architects, engineers and GMP compliance experts as well as modern BIM tools.
-If not, at least request an independent design review by PharmOut’s cannabis consultants and cannabis industry design experts, before you start pouring concrete on your next project.
+If not, at least request an independent design review by PharmOut’s Architects and Engineers i.e. design experts, before you start pouring concrete on your next project.

 It could save you making a costly, unfixable mistake.

-As Medical Cannabis Consultants, we see an additional advantage of a U-shaped design for a Medicinal Cannabis Lean Manufacturing designed facility as now you have only a single-entry point and often a single vault.
-The back half of the facility is protected by at least two layers of security as per the Office of Drug control requirements.
+We see an additional advantage of a U-shaped design for a well-designed facility as now you have only a single-entry point and often a single vault.
+The back half of the facility is protected by at least two layers of security as per the Office of Drug control requirements for Goods of High Illicit Value or schedule 8 or 9 drugs.

-Our pharmaceutical facility design architects, cleanroom validation, testing and processing engineers are experts in assisting cultivators and medicinal cannabis manufacturers with environmentally minded designs for efficiency and GMP compliance.
-Contact PharmOut with your enquiry or view the top 10 medicinal cannabis blogs.
+Our pharmaceutical facility design architects, cleanroom validation, testing and processing engineers are experts in assisting manufacturers with environmentally minded designs for efficiency and GMP compliance.
+Contact PharmOut with your enquiry.